ColeTistan/grad-prog-lang-hw4/README.md

 # grad-prog-lang-hw4
-The assignment was to write a program that will analyze a flower garden to determine which of several categories it falls into, based on the heights, colors, and types of flowers in the garden.
+This semester long assignment was to write a program that will analyze a flower garden to determine which of several categories it falls into, based on the heights, colors, and types of flowers in the garden.

 Each flower in the garden has a type (for example, "rose"), a color (for example, "red"), and a height in inches (for example, 45).
 The flowers in the garden are planted in one straight line.
 The garden is guaranteed to be nonempty: there will be at least one flower in the garden.